mynaparrot/plugNmeet-docs/docs/api/room/uploadWhiteboardFile.md

 ## Response

+**Important Notes on Concurrent Uploads and Timeouts:**

+The server enforces a strict one-file-at-a-time upload policy per room to ensure data integrity.
+This applies whether you are uploading a file directly (`document`) or providing a URL (`document_link`).

+-   **Concurrent Uploads**: The server will reject any new upload requests for a room if another upload is already in progress.
+If you attempt a concurrent upload, the API will respond with an HTTP status code of `409` (Conflict).
+-   **Timeouts and Background Processing**: The file conversion process can be resource-intensive.
+If the initial request times out, the server will continue processing the file in the background.
+Once completed, it will notify the client, and the room's upload lock will be released, allowing for another file to be uploaded.
+-   **Upload Lock Duration**: By default, the upload lock for a room is set to 5 minutes.
+If the file processing does not complete within this window, the operation will time out.
+It is crucial to select files that can be reasonably processed within this timeframe.

-If the file is uploaded successfully, the server will broadcast the necessary information to all participants in the room to display the new whiteboard page.
+If the file is uploaded and processed successfully, the server will broadcast the necessary information to all participants in the room, making the new file available on the whiteboard.

 | Field       | Type    | Description                              |
 | ----------- | ------- | ---------------------------------------- |